 It can also be caused by a bite from an infected dragon and antibiotics from previous medication.
-The antibiotics kill all of the good bacteria in the digestive tract allowing fungus to grow in turn causing infection.
+The antibiotics kill all of the good bacteria in the digestive tract allowing the fungus to grow in turn causing infection.

-Unfortunately there is no cure for this disease however there are several treatments and medicines that you can give to your dragon that will help them live longer and not deteriorated quite as quickly.
+Unfortunately, there is no cure for this disease however there are several treatments and medicines that you can give to your dragon that will help them live longer and not deteriorated quite as quickly.

 Sadly after being diagnosed with yellow fungus, bearded dragons usually only live for about 18 months after that diagnosis.

 Speak with a qualified vet for the best treatment.